FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 3: Design/06-Learning unit development/06-LearningUnitDevelopment.md

 ### Activity

+Analyse the [Example Learning Plan](./attachments/02-Preparing%20FAIR%20Learning%20Objects_plan.html) that has been created for one of the learning units that are part of this training.

+Are you able to prepape a learning unit plan for the identified units in your Open Science training?

 Note that the development process is iterative.
 As you develop the content later on you might come back to the plan and make changes.
 Don't forget that larger changes might also affect the syllabus.